vishal-ramani/UBI-helm-module-example/documentation/README.md

 #### Step 1: Create GitHub tag and release for the `terraform-gitops-ubi` GitHub repository

-The module github repository `release tags` should be updated when you are going to change the [`terraform-gitops-ubi`](https://github.com/Vishal-Ramani/terraform-gitops-ubi) GitHub repository module.
+The module GitHub repository `release tags` should be updated when you are going to change the [`terraform-gitops-ubi`](https://github.com/Vishal-Ramani/terraform-gitops-ubi) GitHub repository module.

 The image below shows some releases and as you can see for each release an archive is available.
 Later [`iascable`](https://github.com/cloud-native-toolkit/iascable) uses the `release tag` to download the right archive to the local computer to create the Terraform output.

 ![](images/develop-own-module-10.png)

-In case when you use specific version numbers in the `BOM` which consums the module, you need to ensure that version number is also in range of the custom chart which points to the module.
+In case when you use specific version numbers in the `BOM` which uses the module, you need to ensure that version number is also in range of the custom chart which points to the module.
 That is also relevant for the `catalog.yaml` we will define later.

 Example relevant extract from a `BOM` -> `version: v0.0.5`